-I currently live in Ottawa, Canada with my elderly three-legged Maine Coon rescue cat and a small flock of plants that boasts a stunning (for me at least) 75% survival rate.
-In my spare time, I knit with absentminded disregard for patterns & instructions and dance ballet for the sheer joy of seeing how high I can lift my legs in adage.
-My eternal love can be bought with whiskey and cookies, in case that comes up.
+I currently live in Ottawa, Canada with my elderly three-legged Maine Coon rescue cat and a small legion of benignly neglected houseplants.
+In my spare time, I knit with an absentminded disregard for patterns & instructions and practice ballet.

-If credentials are a thing that interest you, I spent over 2 years studying at Studio Escalier in France, painting and drawing the figure from life for 30 hours a week.
+I trained at Studio Escalier in France, spending over 2000 hours honing my craft under master artists.
 My art has been featured in American Art Collector and Fine Art Connoisseur, and awarded a Certificate of Honour at the Portrait Society of America’s International Portrait Competition.
-I have demonstrated 18th century portrait drawing techniques at the National Gallery of Canada (three times) and ran a figure painting & drawing school for 5 years.
-My work has been exhibited in Canada, the US and Ireland and I am currently working towards another solo exhibition (2022).
+I have demonstrated 18th century portrait drawing techniques at the National Gallery of Canada on several occasions and ran a popular traditional painting & drawing school for 5 years.
+My work has been exhibited in Canada, the US and Ireland and I am currently working towards another solo exhibition (2023).

 Sarah was so amazing to work with.
 She is patient and easy to work with.
 I never really thought of myself as someone who would commission portraits, but I knew Sarah, and had seen samples of her work on social media.
 I feel my portraits are so special and intimate; they are life-like and it makes me feel like my children are here even when they are not.

 Our painting brings back many wonderful memories, and it’s a great joy to see my husband portrayed so very well.
 He likes it because it captures his image from a few years ago in his favorite place besides home, Italy.

 I see these portraits every day

 and think of Dorian Grey